Meet the Team

 Why are you passionate about educational equity?

-Coming from a different country with a foreign language and culture, plus having two dual language learners at home, is helping to understand the importance of providing the right supports to every single child based on their needs.
+Coming from a different country with a foreign language and culture, plus having two dual language learners at home, helps me understand the importance of providing the right supports to every single child based on their needs.
 Now, I have the opportunity to advocate for them.

 Laura Bollman